GUIDEWIRE SOFTWARE, INC.

 - the non-employee director definition of Rule 16b-3 promulgated under Section 16 of the Exchange Act and

 - the outside director definition of Section 162(m) of the Internal Revenue Code of 1986, as amended.

 The responsibilities and duties of the Compensation Committee shall include:

 - Annually reviewing and approving for the CEO and the executive officers of the Company: (i) the annual base salary, (ii) the annual incentive bonus, including the specific goals and amount, (iii) equity compensation, (iv) any employment agreement, severance arrangement and change in control agreement/provision, (v) any signing bonus or payment of relocation costs and (vi) any other significant benefits, compensation or arrangements not available to employees generally.
 One of the committee’s objectives shall be to use compensation to align the interests of the executive officers with the long-term interests of the Company’s stockholders, thereby incentivizing management to increase stockholder value;

 - Reviewing and approving corporate goals and objectives relevant to the compensation of the CEO and the executive officers of the Company, evaluating performance in light thereof, and considering factors related to the performance of the Company, including accomplishment of the Company’s long-term business and financial goals;

 - Acting as Administrator of the Company's equity compensation plans;

-- In consultation with senior management, reviewing and evaluating the design and management of the Company's overall compensation plans and benefits programs that cover the Company's employees and making recommendations to senior management and the Board with respect to improvements or changes to such plans or the adoption of new plans when appropriate;
+- In consultation with senior management, reviewing and evaluating the design and management of the Company’s overall compensation plans and policies and benefits programs that cover the Company’s employees and making recommendations to senior management and the Board with respect to improvements or changes to such plans or the adoption of new plans when appropriate;

 - Evaluating, on a periodic basis, the competitiveness of (i) the compensation of the CEO and the executive officers of the Company and (ii) the Company's overall compensation plans;